Table of Contents

 1. We Keep Laravel and Its Dependencies Updated

 Outdated software is a playground for hackers.
-Laravel and its packages receive regular updates that close security gaps.
+Laravel and its packages receive regular updates to address security gaps.
 We follow strict protocols to:

 - Lock down all project dependencies